Based on a True Story (Lil' Mo album): Background

 In 1998, Lil' Mo began her industry career as a songwriter, writing songs for 702, Blackstreet, Timbaland, and Total, among others.
-Based on her songwriting skills, she was signed by Elektra Records the same year and received exposure when she appeared on rapper Ol' Dirty Bastard's second studio album Nigga Please (1999) and Missy Elliott's single "Hot Boyz" (1999).
+Based on her songwriting skills, she was signed by Elektra Records the same year and received exposure when she appeared on rapper Ol' Dirty Bastard's second studio album Nigga Please (1999) and Missy "Misdemeanor" Elliott's single "Hot Boyz" (1999).
 Elektra consulted a variety of producers to work with her on her debut album, including Shep Crawford, Brycyn Evans, DJ Clue and Troy Johnson.
 Darryl McClary and Mike Allen from production duo Flavahood would go on to executive produce Based on a True Story on which they placed eleven tracks.
 When asked about the conception of the album, Lil' Mo elaborated in a 2000 interview with Billboard: "This is a story based on my life.
 Each song is a chapter from my life.
 So there should be a chapter on there that other people can relate to as well."

 Initially scheduled for a July 11, 2000 release, Elektra pushed Based on a True Story back at least three times.
 With the album several years in the making, and fighting with the label over her material and delays, Lil' Mo initially decided on quitting the project.
 Dissatisfied with what she considered mishandling by the label, she also credited the delays to Elektra's consistent tries to soften her "gangsta-girl image."
 While Merlin Bobb, then executive vice president of A&R, denied these claims, her manager Loreal Coppedge commented in a 2001 article for Vibe: "Fuck Elektra.
 In the beginning, they were punannies and scared."
 As part of the delays, several tracks which had been expected to appear on the album, were replaced, including "Starstruck" and "Club 2G", collaborations with rappers Missy Elliott and Naam, as well as "Why", "More Than You Know" and "What About the Children".